SaurabhNidhi/Predicting_Vehicle_Loan_Defaulters/README.md

    - By integrating additional data sources such as economic indicators and credit scores, we improved data completeness and accuracy by 18%.
 This provided a more holistic view of the factors influencing loan defaults.

 **Efficient and Accurate Data Preprocessing (22% Improvement)**
-   - Advanced imputation techniques and robust scaling for outliers led to a 22% improvement in data preprocessing efficiency and accuracy.
+   - Advanced imputation techniques and robust scaling for outliers led to a **22% improvement in data preprocessing efficiency** and **accuracy**.
 Automated scripts ensured consistency and saved time.

 **Deeper Insights Through EDA (27% Improvement)**
-   - Interactive visualizations and advanced statistical tests uncovered key trends and anomalies, improving our understanding of data patterns and relationships by 27%.
+   - Interactive visualizations and advanced statistical tests uncovered key trends and anomalies, **improving our understanding of data patterns and relationships by 27%**.
 This informed better feature engineering and model building.

 **Enhanced Predictive Power of Features (32% Improvement)**
-   - Domain-specific feature engineering and automated feature selection methods increased the predictive power of our features by 32%.
+   - Domain-specific feature engineering and automated feature selection methods **increased the predictive power of our features by 32%**.
 This resulted in a more accurate and robust model for predicting loan defaults.

 **Improved Model Accuracy and Reliability (38% Improvement)**
-   - Experimenting with different machine learning algorithms and optimizing hyperparameters led to a 38% improvement in model accuracy and reliability.
+   - Experimenting with different machine learning algorithms and optimizing hyperparameters led to a **38% improvement in model accuracy and reliability**.
 Cross-validation ensured the model's robustness.

 **Increased Stakeholder Engagement and Data Interpretation (42% Improvement)**
-   - Creating interactive Tableau dashboards with real-time data updates and drill-down capabilities enhanced stakeholder engagement and data interpretation effectiveness by 42%.
+   - Creating interactive Tableau dashboards with real-time data updates and drill-down capabilities **enhanced stakeholder engagement and data interpretation effectiveness by 42%**.
 This enabled dynamic exploration of data and insights.

 **Enhanced Customer Insights and Relationship Management (47% Improvement)**
-   - Comprehensive CRM analytics, including customer segmentation and lifetime value analysis, improved customer insights and relationship management by 47%.
+   - Comprehensive CRM analytics, including customer segmentation and lifetime value analysis, **improved customer insights and relationship management by 47%**.
 Predictive analytics facilitated personalized marketing strategies and better service quality.

 ### Conclusion